 Looking after your wellbeing

-We are in constant contact with Public Health England to understand the impacts on our staff and local people and are ensuring that we follow the official advice being given for employers.
-If you are concerned at this stage do talk to your line manager and there is support available for people who feel their mental health may be affected.
+We're in constant contact with Public Health England to understand the impacts on our staff and local people and are ensuring that we follow the official advice being given for employers.
+If you're concerned do talk to your line manager and there's support available for people who feel their mental health may be affected.

 Looking after the people of Derbyshire

 People across the country are looking to the government, councils, public health and the NHS for information, advice and support at what is a worrying time for many.
 We all have a role to play in supporting and reassuring each other and the public, and ensuring that our essential services can continue.
-We will ensure that you are clear about what to do and when, and we will do everything possible to make sure we are able to continue our public service work whilst supporting those members of staff who have a change of circumstance.
+We'll ensure that you are clear about what to do and when, and we'll do everything possible to make sure we are able to continue our public service work whilst supporting those members of staff who have a change of circumstance.